 Required Application Materials

-Attach cover letter of interest and CV.
+Attach cover letter or interest and CV.
 Be prepared to submit 3 letters of recommendation upon request.
-The recommendations letters should be addressed to David I. Kaufman, D.O.
-Professor and Chair, Department of Neurology and Ophthalmology, Michigan State University.
-788 Service Road, Suite B-401, East Lansing, MI 48824.
+The recommendation letters should be addressed to David I. Kaufman, D.O., Professor and Chair, Department of Neurology and Ophthalmology, Michigan State University, 788 Service Road, Suite B-401, East Lansing, MI 48824.